top of page

 There are several Swiss platforms I use regularly.

-• Deindeal (swiss version of groupon) offers hotel, spa and activity deals, mostly via digital vouchers.
+• Deindeal (the Swiss version of Groupon) offers hotel, spa, and activity deals, mostly via digital vouchers.

-• Too Good To Go is excellent for discounted food and groceries.
+• Too Good To Go is excellent for discounted food and groceries at the end of a day

 • Galaxus and Digitec usually offer some of the cheapest electronics prices in Europe due to low Swiss VAT.

-When friends or family visit, I always recommend these 4 apps.
+When friends or family visit, I always recommend these four apps.

-• The SBB app allows you to buy tickets, use check in check out travel and automatically calculates the cheapest fare.
+• The SBB app allows you to buy tickets, use check-in/check-out travel that automatically calculates the cheapest fare.

 • MeteoSwiss is the most reliable weather app for Switzerland, especially in the mountains.